AlinaTendler/LHL-Project-1-SQL/cleaning_data.md

 ### analytics table

 1. Table contained 4301122 rows.
-I assumed that there are a lof of duplicates
+I assumed that there are a lot of duplicates

 #number of rows and number of unique values for analytics